megantra/pm566-midterm/README.md

 decision on the contraception that’s right for them.

-The research question being explored is if younger women (age 15-20) use long-acting reversible methods of contraception (LARC) less than older women (age 21-44) and is that trend consistent throughout the three year period?
+The research question being explored is if younger women (age 15-20) use long-acting reversible methods of contraception (LARC) at a lower rate than older women (age 21-44) and is that trend consistent throughout the three year period?

-\#Methods (include how and where the data were acquired, how you cleaned and wrangled the data, what tools you used for data exploration)
+\#Methods

 The data was collected through administrative survey measures.
 The representative sample excluded U.S. women not at risk of unintended